athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Harvest Regiment.md

 abilities_mid:
   - name: ""
   - name: "Juice Shower"
     desc: "  When a harvest regiment is critically hit or critically fails a save against a damaging effect, sticky fruit juices splash out.
-This affects all creatures in a 5-foot emanation.
+This affects all creatures in a @Template[emanation|distance:5].
 A splashed creature takes a –10-foot status penalty to its Speeds and everything is [[Conditions/Concealed|Concealed]] to it.
 A creature can Interact to clear off the juice."

 attacks:
   - name: ""